Lower Bound of Nodal Sets in Elliptic Homogenization and Functions with Strong Maximum Principle: Introduction

 Motivated by the proof of above theorem, we try to give a much simpler proof of Nadirashvili's conjecture in dimension two.
 Indeed, we can prove Nadirashvili's conjecture in a more general setting.
 We only assume the function satisfies strong maximum principle and is continuous.
 Here, we recall the content of Nadirashvili's conjecture for harmonic functions: \begin{theorem}[Nadirashvili's conjecture] Assume that $u$ is a harmonic function in $\mathbb{R}^n$ and $u(0)=0$.
 Then we have the estimate

-for some constant $c(n)>0$ only depending on dimension. \end{theorem} Then we will state our last main result in this note as the following: \begin{theorem} Assume $u$ is a continuous function in $B(0,1)\subset \mathbb{R}^2$ and satisfies the strong maximum principle.
-Then we have
+for some constant $c(n)>0$ only depending on dimension. \end{theorem} Before stating the last main result, we need the following definition: \begin{definition} Let $B_1\subseteq \mathbb{R}^n$

+And we say $u$ is an SMP function if $u\in SMP\left( B_1 \right) $. \end{definition} Then we will state our last main result in this paper as the following: \begin{theorem} We have the following equality holds: